Pauuu/tetriss/README.md

 **Notes**
 ---
-All feedback (including English misspellings :P) are welcome.
+All feedback (including English misspellings :P) is welcome!